Top resources

 For any changes to rates and ordinances (like parking rates and enforcement rules), the Council is required to hold at least two public hearings to gather feedback from the community.
 The public hearings for this occurred on May 20 and June 3, 2025.

 After holding the public hearings, the Council voted to make the ordinance and rate changes for the FY26 budget.
-The approved budget takes effect at the start of the new fiscal year, which is July 1.
+The approved budget went into effect at the start of the new fiscal year, which is July 1.

 Learn more about the FY26 City Budget.